christopherparks-unr/cs480Parks/PA7/README.md

 Chris Parks
 Grant Thompson

-## Adding objects to the project
-Within ```/assets/scenes/``` are a few sample object files. cube.obj is the orginal object that was hard-coded in the first project. dragon.obj is the sample file found on the class website, already included for your convenience.
-The same applies for buddha.obj.

-You can put objects anywhere you like so long as you reference the correct path -- you are not limited to the /assets/scenes/ folder.

 ## Instructions for Use
 The makefile generates a file called ```PA7``` to run.
 If no arguments are provided, it will run using the default shaders located in ```assets/shaders/```.
 Use ```-v <path>``` to load a different vertex shader, and ```-f <path>``` to load a different fragment shader.